 Power & Drive System

-- Inspect for any fluid leaks.
+- Check for fluid leaks.

 - Change engine oil and filter (IC).